Fact Sheet FS1284

 Respect is an important character trait that every person should demonstrate.
 Show respect to others by not labeling them.
 Person-First Language refers to the intentional effort to recognize the person first before the disability.
 It describes what a person HAS, not what a person IS.
 An example of Person-First Language is: Kate has autism versus Kate is autistic.
 When working with people with disabilities, it is important to use Person-First Language and to identify the individual first and then the disability.
 If you are uncertain about what language or terms to use when speaking to a person with a disability, ask the person.
 Use terms that the person prefers.

 When working with people with disabilities, it is important to emphasize the person's abilities, not their limitations.
 Try not to give excessive praise or attention to a person with a disability or to use words that evoke pity.
-Let the person do or speak for himself/herself as much as possible in order to develop independence.
+Let the person do or speak for himself/herself as much as possible to develop independence.
 An individual's disability is very personal.
-Always keep in mind that maintaining confidentiality with regard to a person's disability is essential.
+Always keep in mind that maintaining confidentiality regarding a person's disability is essential.

 Summary